ivanmanan/Tad-The-Therapist/README.md

 * Implement UI feature on starting a conversation with the LCDK --> This is triggered by Node.js detecting changes to a new text file in the LCDK -- let's call it output.txt --> If changes are deteted in the file, then sockets feed live data from the text file onto the conversation dialogue in React.js
 * Implement save conversation --> Obtain greatest ID value that exists in database already, and increment that existing ID by one and insert that into the table
 * Implement delete conversation -- must implement frontend button feature
-* Possible bug: What if user clicks on past conversation in the middle of an active convseration?
-* Possible bug: How do we know when the converation is over?
-* Possible bug: What if the user refreshes in the middle of a conversation?
-Then the user abandoned the conversation.

 # Tad-The-Therapist